Understanding Today’s Financial Environment

 Hilltop Securities Inc. (formerly Southwest Securities) is the clearing and custodial institution for client accounts containing mutual funds, CDs or securities.

-PGR Solutions (PGR) is the administrator of the investment model that Dilday and Associates offers to clients who are interested in the passive management of assets.
-As the servicing platform, PGR is just one part of a three-part management system, while Dilday and Associates is the investment advisor and TD Ameritrade (TDA) is the custodian for the PGR accounts.
+Steadfast Financial Solutions (formerly PGR Solutions) is the administrator of the investment model that Dilday and Associates offers to clients who are interested in the passive management of assets.
+As the servicing platform, Steadfast is just one part of a three-part management system, while Dilday and Associates is the investment advisor and TD Ameritrade (TDA) is the custodian for the Steadfast accounts.

 TD Ameritrade, as stated above, is the custodian for funds invested through the PGR program.
 TDA uses funds developed and maintained by Dimensional Fund Advisors (DFA), also known for the science of investing.